IBM/IIB-ACE-DigestAuthentication/README.md

 ### 1. Create Service
 #### Main message flow

 This is the main flow where request is received at Http Input node and once the transaction is complete it responds by the HTTP reply node.
+All the steps shown in the below image are executed since user submits request till it receives a response i.e. all the logic is implemented in a single transaction.

 ![](images/mainflow.jpg)

-Below are the brief details on the functionality of each node.
-These nodes functionality can be replicated by similar tools/nodes available on other development platforms.
+Below are  brief details on the functionality of each node.
+These functionalities can be replicated by similar tools/nodes available on other development platforms.

 `HTTP Input`: This node is the start of a transaction and accepts the request to be processed.
 In HTTP node property we need to configure the URI which will be exposed as an API.

 `SetEndpointAndPayload`: This is a node to store server URLs, user name and password to access digest authentication server.
 These configurations can be done in different ways on different development tools.

 `DigestAuthentication subflow`: This is the component where the core logic is built.
-In detail examination will be in the subflow section.
+Details of its implementation will be in the next section.

-`SetdigestHdrORCookies`: This node is used to set the Authorization in HTTP RequestHeader.
-For a successful authentication the http request header must have either a valid authorisation header or cookies information.
+`SetdigestHdrORCookies`: This node is used to set authorization in HTTP request header.
+For a successful authentication, the http request header must have either a valid authorisation header or cookies information.

 `Set Payload`: This node simply outputs the response which server has sent after successful authentication.

-#### Digest Authentication subflow(resuable)
+#### Digest Authentication subflow
+This is the core component which builds the authorization header or cookies.
+This is a re-usable component for iib tool and can be integrated with different flows in an application.
 ![](images/DAsubflow.jpg)

 `SetHTTPDestination`: This node override and set the request URL and the request method to be set on HTTP Request node.